 The peer pressure we experience starting as early as our pre-teen years causes us to feel like we need a relationship in order to feel validation.
 This isn’t the case and it took me finding my first love to realise this.
 I know it may seem counter-intuitive to say this but it’s true.
 I always wondered why I didn’t have a boyfriend or why guys didn’t seem to give me the time of day.
 And the truth is there were two reasons why I wasn’t in a relationship until my twenties.

 The first reason is that I had no self-confidence.
 I was insecure about my appearance and my experience with boys.
 You can’t expect someone to love and accept you if you don’t have love for yourself.
 I didn’t start coming into my body and accepting myself the way I am until I was around 19 or 20.
 Before that, I would have been way too insecure to go on a date with someone but as I learned to love myself, I also grew in my self-confidence.
 I honestly wasn’t ready to start dating during my teens, and that’s okay.
 It took me until my twenties to actually have the courage and confidence to start dating.
+Before I went on my first date I read this list here and tried to prepare with some fun questions that I could ask my date.
+I’m so glad I went prepared since it made me much less nervous.

 I’m glad I didn’t force something that would have made me feel uncomfortable and anxious.
 Dating is supposed to be fun.